landogz/boardsmemberportal/README.md

 - Unread notification count
 - Notification filtering (all, unread, read)
 - Auto-notification for pending registrations

+### 📧 Email Notification System
+- **Announcement Emails** - Professional email templates sent to invited users when announcements are published
+- **Board Regulation Emails** - Automatic email notifications sent to all users and CONSEC when new regulations are created
+- **Board Resolution Emails** - Automatic email notifications sent to all users and CONSEC when new resolutions are created
+- **Referendum Emails** - Email notifications sent to invited users when new referendums are created
+- **Registration Emails** - Email notifications for:
+  - New registration pending approval (sent to admins)
+  - Registration approved (sent to users)
+  - Registration disapproved with reason (sent to users)
+- **Password Reset Emails** - Secure password reset functionality with email verification
+- **Unread Message Reminders** - Automated hourly reminders for messages unread for 24+ hours
+- **Professional Email Templates** - Responsive, branded email templates with proper HTML entity handling
+- **Privilege-Based URLs** - Email links redirect to appropriate pages based on user privilege (admin/consec vs regular users)

 ### 💬 Messaging & Chat
 - **Real-time Chat System** - Full-featured messaging interface for both users and admins